josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🦗_Voter_Cricket/⚖️_behavioural_microniching_and_election_integrity_UK.md

 ---

 ## 🏮 Footer
-*Behavioural Micro-Targeting & Electoral Integrity (UK)* is a living node of the Polaris Protocol.
+*⚖️ Behavioural Micro-Targeting & Electoral Integrity (UK)* is a living node of the Polaris Protocol.
 It codifies the lawful boundaries of digital campaigning and the regulatory field conditions for transparent persuasion.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-19_
+_Last updated: 2025-12-15_